 The number of young people experiencing homelessness has increased by over 90% in the past three years.
-In June 2017, the Department of Housing Planning, Community and Local Government (DHPCLG) reported that 802 young people aged 18-24 were ‘officially’ homeless (i.e. living in emergency accommodation funded through Section 10 of the Housing Act), comprising over 16.5% of the adults who were homeless in Ireland.
-This compares to a figure of 471 only two years earlier, with a high percentage of the increase in the Dublin region.
+In November 2019, the Department of Housing Planning, Community and Local Government (DHPCLG) reported that 882 young people aged 18-24 were ‘officially’ homeless (i.e. living in emergency accommodation funded through Section 10 of the Housing Act).
+This compares to a figure of 456 five years earlier, with a high percentage of the increase in the Dublin region.

 There is little reliable information about young people who are ‘officially homeless’.
 While they can be analysed into three broad groupings, there is no information about the size or dynamic of each group:

 - Young people who grew up in the care system, and who are in receipt of full welfare payments but unable to secure accommodation.

 - Young people with limited or no links to the care system and who are on reduced rate welfare payments.